 NCA is currently working with teacher’s associations and education associations here in Washington to get them to circulate the PSA, as well.
 It poses teachers as the heroes they are and accurately portrays them as the number one reporters of abuse among mandatory reporter groups.

 Thank you in advance for all your help with spreading the word about the courageous actions kids take every day to seek help and the ways in which adults can help.

-Summer, has passed quickly, but I don't want to forget to reflect back over this last year in which we celebrated our 20th year of service to our community and thank and recognize the many individuals who offered support and service to our mission.
-Thank you.
+In February and March, we will begin recruiting for new CASA volunteers.
+If you or someone you know wishes to be a voice for a child in court.
+Please contact Karen or Samantha at firstname.lastname@example.org.
+Training begins in May.
 And to keep up with our activities check out our facebook - www.facebook.com/SVCAC4KIDS - you do NOT need a facebook account to view our information, so use this as an additional resource.

 Each year thousands of victims of child abuse and neglect begin their journey to recovery through a children's advocacy center, a child-friendly place where even the smallest and most vulnerable of child victims can feel safe telling what has happened to them and where their healing can begin.

 The Southern Virginia Child Advocacy Center is a 501(c)3 non-profit corporation that facilitates a multidisciplinary approach to the investigation, prosecution, and treatment of child abuse and neglect cases by providing the following:

 Videotaped interviews of child abuse victims in safe, child-friendly surroundings, avoiding multiple interviews, reducing the trauma of disclosure, and preserving statements for court purposes

 Victim advocacy and emotional support for victims and non-offending family members as well as access to the victim's compensation system

 Counseling treatment services, offered on-site or through referral, to help child victims begin the healing process